 Seeking The Highest Point in Abruzzo High In The Apennine Mountains

-Exiting the interstate after the 10km tunnel, at the base of the mountain in Assergi, we headed first into the town for a coffee stop.
+We headed first into the town for a coffee stop.
 At least that was the plan.
 Driving up the extremely narrow twisty road we parked at the church and wandered.

 Entering the church before we left town, we found a simple local church with interesting fresco paintings on the wall.
 We wondered how many tourists stopped at this church for a service with the locals before they headed into the mountains.

 Of course as we left town we found both the open restaurant and the information centre.
 The information centre doubled as a museum and we surprisingly found yet more fresco painted walls.
-Nobody was there providing information, so we grabbed a few maps of the Gran Sassa mountain and park area.
+Nobody was there providing information, So we grabbed a few maps of the Gran Sassa mountain and park area.

 The Hill Town of Rocca Calascio